 The broke way: Get takeout during lunch specials, and reheat after kids the kids are in bed.
 Turn off the TV, hide your phones, light a candle, pour a glass of box wine, and try to stay awake.
 Or go out for ice cream, coffee, or a walk.

 #1 and #2 may require another expense: babysitters.
 We realize not everyone is as fortunate as we are in this department.
-But there are plenty of options for finding a sitter.
+But there are plenty of options for finding a sitter, and worth the effort to find one.
 A good babysitter is an invaluable asset for your family.

-If you literally know no one who can watch your kids, I’d suggest trying to forge a relationship with someone who can.
+If you don’t know anyone who can watch your kids, I’d suggest trying to forge a relationship with someone who can.
 Think neighbors, friends, local high school or college students, people from church, or resources like Care.com.
 And if the cost is a concern, I’d recommend looking for other areas to cut back in to allow for some childcare spending.
-While we benefit from free babysitting, we also pay sitters on a regular basis.

 The $$ way: We hire a sitter for our weekly home church, and events or dates when our parents or friends aren’t available.